-In the event that a case of COVID-19 is confirmed to be connected to a child care centre, public health will provide additional guidance including ensuring that appropriate supports are in place to coordinate the response.
+In the event that a case of COVID-19 is confirmed to be connected to a child care facility, public health will provide additional guidance including ensuring that appropriate supports are in place to coordinate the response.

-NOTE: Public Health Measures is being updated to include detailed guidance on this https://manitoba.ca/asset\library/en/coronavirus/interim\guidance.pdf
+NOTE: Public Health measures are regularly updated to include detailed guidance on this; see https://manitoba.ca/asset\library/en/coronavirus/interim\guidance.pdf.

-Public health actions and directions may include, but are not limited to:
+Public health actions and directions are based on the specific circumstances and may include, but are not limited to:

-- contact tracing, which involves identifying contacts of a positive case and contacting those individuals, - requesting records that identify cohorts/groups of staff and children in the child care setting for a specified time frame, - testing of staff and children that may have been exposed to a positive case, - enhancing environmental cleaning, and - assessing need for facility closure.
+- case investigation, which involves interviewing the affected individual to determine where they may have been exposed or acquired the virus, when they were potentially infectious to others and identifying potential close contacts, - contact tracing, which involves identifying contacts of a positive case and contacting those individuals, - requesting records that identify cohorts/groups of staff and children in the child care setting for a specified time frame, - testing of staff and children that may have been exposed to a positive case, - enhancing environmental cleaning, and - assessing need for facility closure.

 Child care facilities are expected to work with public health to ensure a prompt response to cases of COVID-19 that may have been exposed in or may have attended a child care facility.
-As directed by Public Health, ELCC providers will send a letter notifying parents/guardians when there is a confirmed positive case of COVID-19 at their facility.
+As directed by public health officials, ELCC providers will send a letter notifying parents/guardians when there is a confirmed positive case of COVID-19 at their facility.